All eyes on Kikuchi during his spring debut for Mariners

 “Obviously, when you’re up on the mound you want to shut them down one, two, three when you’re up there but after I let some guys on today I think I was able to keep my pitch count low and get some double play balls so I’m happy with what I did,” Kikuchi said.

+One of the biggest adjustments will be Kikuchi’s pregame routine.
+Servais noted Kikuchi was on the field nearly an hour before first pitch and still figuring out the timing led to Kikuchi playing catch in front of the dugout several minutes before the team took the field.

+“What we wanted to do is let him go through his normal routine,” Servais said.
+“He was out here probably 50, 55 minutes before the game started.
+That’s what he normally does and over time, that’s why we’ve got the four, five outings through spring to tighten up that routine and as the season goes on it will be a learning curve for him as well.”

-The first outing for Kikuchi was documented from every angle by Asian photographers following his every move, from his warmup in the bullpen to the scrum after his outing with dozens of reporters.
+The first outing for Kikuchi was documented from all angles by Asian photographers following his every move, from his warmup in the bullpen to the scrum after his outing with dozens of reporters.

 Seattle wants to limit Kikuchi’s innings during the regular season and make the first-year transition from pitching in Japan less arduous.
 But the Mariners also need to build up Kikuchi so he is ready to take on a starter’s load when his innings won’t be limited.